Advisors with Hidden Motives: Introduction

 When choosing what information to share with the buyer, the seller wants to disclose evidence that the object is valuable, so as to incentivize the buyer to purchase it.
 They also know that they can hide bad signal realizations, but if they do so, the buyer becomes skeptical and reads non-disclosure itself as a negative sign, which lowers the probability of sale.
 In Theorem \ref{th:1}, I show that optimal disclosure rules follow a simple \emph{threshold structure}.
 Each signal realization about the object's value is classified as either ``good news,'' if above some endogenously determined threshold, or ``bad news.''
 For each good news realization, there is a profitability threshold such that the realization is disclosed if the object's profitability is above the threshold, and concealed otherwise.
 Conversely, each piece of bad news is concealed if the object is sufficiently profitable, and revealed otherwise.
 Using such a disclosure policy, the seller effectively \emph{steers} purchases from low- to high-profitability objects.

 Theorem \ref{th:1} also characterizes the seller's optimal profitability thresholds, and Corollaries \ref{prop1} and \ref{prop3} show that their shape depends on the curvature of the buyer's demand function.
 Next, I consider introducing a transparency policy, which institutes that the buyer observes the object's profitability to the seller.
 I show that, under transparency, the seller cannot use strategic disclosure in order to steer sales across objects with different profitability levels; and so the policy alters their incentives to disclose information about the object's value to the buyer.
 Interestingly, it is not necessarily true that this policy \emph{increases} the seller's incentives to inform the buyer.
-Indeed, Proposition \ref{propp1}, and its Corollary \ref{cor:3}, show that if the buyer's demand function is strictly concave, then under mandated transparency the seller is Blackwell less informative than when their motives are hidden.
+Indeed, Corollary \ref{cor:3} and Proposition \ref{pr:p3} show that if the buyer's demand function is strictly concave, then under mandated transparency the seller voluntarily discloses more evidence to the buyer when their motives are hidden.
 (The opposite conclusion holds when the buyer's demand function is strictly convex.)

 The intuition behind this result is that, when the seller's motives are hidden, some selective information disclosure allows them to steer sales from low- to high-profitability objects.
 Importantly, in order to effectively steer sales, the seller \emph{must disclose some information}.
 Under the transparency policy, precisely because the buyer knows the seller's motives, the ``steering incentive'' for information disclosure vanishes, sometimes leading the seller to disclose strictly less information.

-Having considered the effects of transparency on the seller's incentives to disclose information, in section \ref{acq} I augment the model with an ex-ante stage in which the seller invests in acquiring information about the object's value in.
+Having considered the effects of transparency on the seller's incentives to disclose information, in section \ref{acq}, I augment the model with an ex-ante stage in which the seller invests in acquiring information about the object's value.
 I find that the ``steering incentive'' is also an important driver of the seller's decision to invest in information acquisition.
-Proposition \ref{propn} shows that increasing transparency of the seller's motives unequivocally decreases the precision of the signal they acquire about the object's value.
-In Proposition \ref{propnn} and Corollary \ref{prop5}, I show that, through this information acquisition channel, increasing transparency may indeed reduce the seller's informativeness.